slatedocs/slate/source/includes/_field-value-changes.md

 A field value change also has `field_id`, `entity_id`, `list_entry_id` attributes that give it the appropriate associations, as noted in the example above.

-**Note:**
-There are some extra attributes returned by this endpoint; they will be deprecated soon and should not be used.

 | Attribute     | Type           | Description                                                                                                                                                                                                                 |
 | ------------- | -------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | id            | integer        | The unique identifier of the field value change object.                                                                                                                                                                     |